EntityOfCensus/ao-census/readme.md

 5. **Decrypt Result**: Finally, the result is decrypted using the `Decrypt` action tag, triggering the `DecryptIntegerValue()` handler.

+## How to Run the Code

+To learn how to run the code in this repository, please refer to the [AO FHE Process walkthrough](./load_ao_fhe_process.md).
+This document provides detailed steps on how to load and execute the AO process with the FHE module, including examples of loading the `aofhe.lua` script and testing the process.

 ## Conclusion

 This document provides a structured overview of the Lua handlers and action tags involved in the AO process, with a focus on Fully Homomorphic Encryption (FHE).
 The compute operations are extended to include Boolean logic and string comparisons, making the AO process versatile for various types of encrypted data operations.
-Additionally, it highlights the critical requirement of loading the AO process with a specific module to enable FHE computations.
+Additionally, it highlights the critical requirement of loading the AO process with a specific module

----